 Hard money loans offer flexible financing at a steep cost

-The benefits of a hard money loan are numerous for businesses that can't get a conventional loan, need capital quickly and want a short-term loan.
+The benefits of a hard money loan are numerous for businesses that can't get a conventional loan, need capital quickly or want a short-term loan.
 However, their high cost and short maturity windows could prove problematic for businesses that are unprepared to repay quickly.
-Moreover, failure to repay the loan could result in foreclosure, even if you've performed significant work on the property.
-Hard money loans make sense for businesses that need fast capital or can't access other types of financing, but preparation is key to avoid the major pitfalls associated with this type of lending.
+Failure to repay the loan could result in foreclosure, even if you've performed significant work on the property.
+Hard money loans make sense for businesses that need fast capital or can't access other types of financing, but preparation is key to avoid the major pitfalls of this type of lending.